ChrisKnott/Execorder/README.md

 # Execorder
-A Python module with an improved 'exec' function that allows the execution to be recorded
+A Python module with an improved `exec()` function that allows the execution to be recorded

 ```python
 import execorder